Learn how to connect your Jira Cloud or Jira self-hosted account to Flow.

 - A Successfully Created banner displays once the connection is established.

-Toggle the Import button On for each project to import the projects you want to track in Flow.
+Once the connection is established, you'll land on the details page for this integration.
+On this page, toggle the Import button On for each project to import the projects you want to track in Flow.
 By default, importing for all projects is set Off.

 In addition to importing your projects, you can also perform the following actions on this integration:

-- Auto Import all projects - Turning this On auto imports all projects and continues to import new projects if applicable.
+- Auto Import all projects—Turning this On auto imports all projects and continues to import new projects if applicable.

-- Pause all imports - This keeps new data from being imported.
+- Pause all imports—This keeps new data from being imported.
 This does not remove existing data.

-- Refresh - This refreshes all ticket projects and discovers any new projects not already displayed in your Project list.
+- Refresh—This refreshes all ticket projects and discovers any new projects not already displayed in your Project list.

-- Settings - Click Settings to pause or turn off ticket ingestion.
+- Settings—Click Settings to pause or turn off ticket ingestion.
 Toggle Ticket Services Off to remove all data associated with this Integration.
 Pausing this service will pause ingestion of new data.

 To learn more about managing your Projects, see Managing ticket projects.
 To learn more about managing your new integration settings, see Managing integrations.